Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

       avoid this, the WCC are sorted not from 0 to 1, but from  the largest gap between any two WCC (in both iteration steps) onward.

-* **Distance between the largest gap and neighbouring WCC** For a reliable calculation of the Z2 invariant, the middle of the largest gap between WCC in a k-point string should not be too close to the WCC in its neighbouring strings.
+* **Distance between the largest gap and neighbouring WCC (gap check)** For a reliable calculation of the Z2 invariant, the middle of the largest gap between WCC in a k-point string should not be too close to the WCC in its neighbouring strings.
 If the WCC are closer than ``gap_tol``, another string is added in between the two neighbours.

-  This check can be disabled by setting ``no_neighbour_check=True``
+  This check can be disabled by setting ``gap_check=False``
-* **Movement of WCC between neighbouring strings** This convergence option checks for the movement of WCC between neighbouring strings in the same way the movement of WCC in a single string was considered before.
-Because WCC are expected to move a litle bit between neighbours, the spread of each triangular density is now given in terms of the size of the largest gap between WCC.
+* **Movement of WCC between neighbouring strings (move check)** This convergence option checks for the movement of WCC between neighbouring strings in the same way the movement of WCC in a single string was considered before.
+The important thing here is that a WCC should not fully cross the largest gap in a single step.
+For this reason, the tolerance for WCC movement is defined as a fraction ``pos_tol`` of the size of the largest gap between WCC.
-  The keyword argument ``move_check_factor`` defines which fraction of the gap is used as a spread.
 If the convergence criterion fails, another string is again added between the two neighbours.

-  If used with an appropriate value of ``move_check_factor``, this test can help focusing the calculation on the important values where the WCC change faster.
+  If used with an appropriate value of ``move_tol``, this test can help focusing the calculation on the important values where the WCC change faster.

-  Note that, since the criterion is formulated in terms of the total change in WCC density, a system with more Wannier functions will likely need a slightly higher ``move_check_factor``.

-  This check can be disabled by setting ``no_move_check=True``
+  This check can be disabled by setting ``move_check=False``

 * **Minimum distane between neighbouring strings**
   For both the check for distance between the largest gap and its